FufuOmar/Runoff/README.md

-# Recover
+# Runoff
-A program to recover JPEGs from a memory card.
+A program that simulates a runoff election and finds a winner.